dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-sso-with-saml-2.0.md

 You can use the instructions in this section to configure an identity provider besides Okta.

-### Configuration in your identity provider
+### Configure your identity provider

-_Note: You'll need administrator access to your SAML 2.0 compliant identity provider to follow this guide.
-This approach will work with any SAML 2.0 compliant identity provider._
+You'll need administrator access to your SAML 2.0 compliant identity provider to configure the identity provider.
+You can use the following instrucitons with any SAML 2.0 compliant identity provider.

 ### Creating the application

-First, log into your SAML 2.0 identity provider and create a new application.
+1. Log into your SAML 2.0 identity provider and create a new application.
-When promoted, configure the application with the following details:
+2. When promoted, configure the application with the following details:
    - **Platform:** Web
    - **Sign on method:** SAML 2.0
    - **App name:** dbt Cloud
    - **App logo (optional):** You can optionally [download the dbt logo](https://drive.google.com/file/d/1fnsWHRu2a_UkJBJgkZtqt99x5bSyf3Aw/view?usp=sharing), and use as the logo for this app.

 #### Configuring the application

 The following steps assume your dbt Cloud instance is running at `https://cloud.getdbt.com`.
 If your deployment is running at a different url, then substitute ` cloud.getdbt.com` for the url of your instance.

 To complete this section, you will need to create a login slug.
 This slug controls the URL where users on your account can log into your application.
 Login slugs are typically the lowercased name of your organization